Table of Contents

 3. Avoid Text

-The Favicon is a 16×16 size image and trying to add Text inside it serves no purpose because the users cannot read it.
-Also, adding Text reduces the real estate of the logo, which will further reduce the Favicon’s clarity.
+The size of a Favicon is 16×16 pixels.
+That said, trying to add text inside it serves no purpose because the users cannot read it.
+Also, adding text reduces the real estate of the logo, which will further reduce the Favicon’s clarity.

 4. Don’t Use a Photo